Tronald/CoordinateSharp/README.md

   coord.CelestialInfo.SunCondition.ToString(); //Outputs UpAllDay
   ```

-   Moon Illimination returns a value from 0.0 to 1.0.
+   Moon Illumination returns a value from 0.0 to 1.0.
 The table shown is a basic break down.
 You may determine Waxing and Waning types between the values shown or you may get the phase name from the Celestial.MoonIllum.PhaseName property.

 |Value |Phase          |
 | ---- | ------------- |